 She started riding in sixth grade.
-Because you live in the country, you had a barn and access to lots of riding trails.
+Because you live in the country, you have a barn and access to lots of riding trails.
 Now what?
 Not every boarding school has equestrian facilities.
 But many do.
-So if bringing her horse with her to boarding school is important to her, go for it.
+So if bringing her horse with her to boarding school is imporessentialer, go for it.
 The school will explain how its program works.
-Here is a video showing the equestrian program at George School

 What about my singing lessons?

 Your daughter began taking singing lessons in middle school.
 New England Conservatory and Julliard are in her sights.
-Now she has to give up the singing teacher she has been working with?
-Some boarding schools offer music and performing arts programs which rival those found at some colleges.
-Put finding a good singing teacher on your list of questions to ask the school.
-If they can't offer instruction in house, they will probably be able to help you find quality instruction locally.
+Now she must give up the singing teacher she has been working with.
+Some boarding schools offer music and performing arts programs that rival those found at some colleges.
+But finding a good singing teacher should be on your list of questions to ask the school.
+If they can't offer instruction in-house, they will probably be able to help you find quality instruction locally.
 Ask.

 What about my allergy meds?

 Your daughter has had allergies since she was a toddler.
-Her doctors have found the right medications to keep them under control.
-She still needs the reassurance that she can cope with the inevitable onset of an allergic event.
+Her doctors have found the proper medications to keep them under control.
+However, she needs the reassurance that she can cope with the inevitable onset of an allergic event.
 Boarding schools know how to handle their students' medications and medical needs.
 Professionally and sensitively.
 Have that conversation with the school nurse.
 Understand how the school manages these situations.
 Make sure your daughter understands as well.

 You and your daughter will probably have other questions to add to this list.
 These questions will get you started.
-The really important take away I want you to have from reading this article is to ask questions and get answers directly from the schools.
+The important takeaway I want you to have from reading this article is to ask questions and get answers directly from the schools.
 Assume nothing.
-When you do that, boarding school is going to be a wonderful experience for your child.
+When you do that, a boarding school will be a wonderful experience for your child.
 Just as it was for my children.